Memotech-Bill/PicoBB/README.md

 * -DMIN_STACK=Y to use restructured code to minimise stack utilisation.
 This appears to work but has not been as extensively validated as the original BBC Basic code.
 Use -DMIN_STACK=N to use the original coding.
+* -DPICO_ALIGN=n to select different alignment options:
+  * 0 - Data not aligned.
+Routines loadn() and storen() use memcpy as per upstream code.
+  * 1 - Data not aligned.
+Routines loadn() and storen() use unaligned pointers.
+  * 2 - Data aligned.
+Variants occupy 10 bytes which means that array data is half-word aligned.
+        Routines loadn() and storen() use aligned pointers, half-word aligned for variants.
+  * 3 - Data aligned.
+Variants occupy 12 bytes so that variant array data is aligned.
+        Routined loadn() and storen() use aligned pointers.
 * Other cmake options if required.